Show/hide formula

 1. 1

-Select the element you want to control
+Select the element you want to show and hide based on conditions

 2. 2